Intervertebral Disc Disease (IVDD) in Dogs

 In more severe cases of IVDD, surgery may be recommended to remove the extruded disc material pressing on the spinal cord and nerves.
 After the surgery, crate rest is recommended for 4-6 weeks.
 Some dogs do not recover bladder function immediately and you will need to learn to manually express your dog’s bladder until normal bladder function returns.

 Regular exercise is very important to intervertebral disc health.
 Daily 20- to 30-minute walks, on a level surface are ideal for keeping your dog’s back healthy.
 Because discs are the shock absorbers of the spine, at-risk dogs should not be allowed to run on stairs or jump from furniture or high places.
 Doggie steps or ramps are recommended to help these dogs get on and off furniture safely.
 Regular exercise also promotes weight control, which is vital to keeping stress off the joints of the back and limbs.
-Feeding a balanced diet with antioxidants will help keep the disc healthy.
+Feeding a balanced diet with antioxidants will help keep the discs healthy.

 Despite these efforts, IVDD may still occur.
 In that instance, discontinuing all physical activity and seeking veterinary care is the best course of action.